7 Day Hikes in Argyll & the Isles

 TIME: 5 - 7 hours

 Standing at 1,130 meters (3,707 feet), Ben Lui (Scottish Gaelic: Beinn Laoigh) is one of the most iconic peaks in Argyll with excellent views easily identified from other summits due to its unique shape.
-We recommend you start your hike from the east, near the village Tyndrum, for a reason mentioned later on.
+We recommend starting your hike from the east, near the village of Tyndrum, for a reason explained later.

 Your ascent on grassy paths will take you past other Munros such as Beinn Dubhchraig and Ben Oss before you reach the impressive summit of Ben Lui.
 The reward for your efforts is a sweeping panorama that encompasses the surrounding Munros and a magnificent view of the lush glens and valleys of Argyll.